Navigating Immigration Law · · 22 min read

 Understand Immigration Procedures in Charlotte, NC

-The average wait time from receiving a Notice to Appear (NTA) to a hearing at the immigration office Charlotte NC has now reached 517 days, which is a stark increase from 207 days in 2014.
+The average wait time from receiving a Notice to Appear (NTA) to a hearing at the immigration court has now reached 517 days, which is a stark increase from 207 days in 2014.
 This prolonged wait has left many immigrants in uncertainty, particularly affecting the Latino community, which represents a significant portion of the pending cases.
 This wait time has more than doubled since 2014, emphasizing the increasing challenges faced by immigrants.

 Remember, we’re here to fight for your family.
 Your future matters to us.
 Yo Peleo — We Fight.